 The goal of this article is to compare the accuracy performance of the Druid built-in Approximate Histogram to an exact, brute-force computation using actual data extracted from one of our back-end servers.

-Please get familiar with the Definitions for quantiles.
+Please get familiar with the Tutorial for quantiles.

 Compare this study with the DataSketches Quantiles StreamA Study with the same input data.